 Are resumes just old fossils?
 Should they be replaced with videos or just LinkedIn profiles?
 How would your hiring process change if you did not have a two page document that summarized the candidate’s background?

 The Wall Street Journal has posted a number of articles on the topic as have others.
 The consensus seems to be that the two page resume is not dead, but that its use as a scratch pad for the interviewer is even more important than it used to be.
 In addition, companies are looking for more information and one’s social media presence can be a high indicator of “fit” for certain jobs.
+However, this is not to say that the appearance of one’s resume is not crucial, especially if these fonts are used to create the most beautiful resume possible.

 What does seem to be happening more and more is that attempts are being made to stem the flow of applications, or at least to screen them, to reduce the number to just that selection that the humans involved in the hiring can handle.
 This means that ATS (applicant tracking systems) screen for keywords which can sort the applicants.
 These can eliminate really qualified people if they don’t happen to use the keywords programmed into the ATS for that position.
 Other ways to pre-screen the potential applicant even before he/she submits an application is to require some task or particular piece of information.
 Requesting a video resume or solving a certain puzzle or going to a certain website and completing some task relevant to the job are all ways to reduce the fire hose stream of applications.